majek/idea/site/064-strangeloop-transcript/main.md

 it can support truly big networks.

 Proposing more logging may sound icky from the privacy point of view.
-This is a valid concern, but there are two caveats.
+This is a valid concern, but there are three caveats.

-First, netflow allows to customize a high sampling rate.
+First, netflow allows to customize a sampling rate.
 I could be set to the maximum value of only one per 64000 connections tracked.
 This sampling rate is absolutely sufficient for the large DDoS reporting.
 The big attacks will be still clearly visible.

+Secondly, netflow doesn't look into packet contents.
+Netflow enabled routers report only the basic metadata of sampled connections, stats
+like: IP addresses, interface numbers and bandwidth counters.
+These numbers aren't very exciting in raw format, without aggregating.

-Secondly, there is no need to keep old logs available.
+Lastly, there is no need to keep old logs available.
 For the DDoS reporting, the logs could be rolled every coupe of days.
 We really care only about recent events.